joeygrable94/pRoot/README.md

 # pRoot: project root
-A basic HTML5 scructure to build from.
+A HTML5 structure to build off.